-The page linked to above has an essay I was invited to write about the healthcare and the Toyota Production System, for the website “ChangeThis.”
+The page linked to above (link now dead) has an essay I was invited to write about the healthcare and the Toyota Production System, for the website “ChangeThis.”

 A direct link to the essay is here (in pdf format).

 It's well-known that the safety standards of Toyota vehicles are singularly high due to the company's commitment to innovation and precision.
 But the Toyota philosophy can save your life at the hospital as well.
 There are over 100,000 deaths in hospitals each year as a result of systematic failure.
 Graban asserts that a lean manufacturing approach, like Toyota's, is the answer to saving healthcare…and possibly your life.

 Healthcare, the system, is very broken.
 Far too many patients are being injured and killed unnecessarily, In the essay, written for a general audience, I try to lay out the need for change and examples of how the Toyota Production System and lean mindsets can make at least some improvements.

 What do you think?